linode/apl-docs/docs/teams.md

 | Azure monitoring with global settings | Takes on the global settings  |
 | Azure monitoring with custom settings | Overrides any global settings |

-7. Add Team self service flags.
+- Add Team self service flags

 A uses with the `otomi-admin` and `team-admin` role can create teams and grant the team permissions to modify certain configuration parameters.